-- An extremely low-income family A family whose income does not exceed the higher of 30 percent of AMI or the poverty level, adjusted for family size. - A very low-income family a family whose annual income does not exceed 50 percent of the median income for the area, adjusted for family size. - A low-income family who meets the eligibility criteria for the Second Chance program. - A low-income family that currently resides in a PHA public housing development, but is being displaced due to modernization, rehabilitation, RAD conversion or other reasons due to no fault of the family; - A family residing in "expiring use" developments where the Family's household income does not exceed 80% of Area Median Income (or "low- income"); - A family residing in a housing development which is eligible for the receipt of Enhanced Vouchers according to applicable law, may be eligible for the Section 8 program provided that the household gross income does not exceed 95% of area median income. - A low-income family that has been "continuously assisted" under the 1937 Housing Act.
+- An extremely low-income family A family whose income does not exceed the higher of 30 percent of AMI or the poverty level, adjusted for family size. - A very low-income family a family whose annual income does not exceed 50 percent of the median income for the area, adjusted for family size. - A low-income family who meets the eligibility criteria for the Second Chance program. - A low-income family who meets the eligibility criteria for the Veterans Affairs Supportive Housing (VASH) program. - A homeless veteran with income that does not exceed 80% of Area Median Income (or "lowincome"); - A low-income family that currently resides in a PHA public housing development, but is being displaced due to modernization, rehabilitation, RAD conversion or other reasons due to no fault of the family; - A family residing in "expiring use" developments where the Family's household income does not exceed 80% of Area Median Income (or "low- income"); - A family residing in a housing development which is eligible for the receipt of Enhanced Vouchers according to applicable law, may be eligible for the Section 8 program provided that the household gross income does not exceed 95% of area median income. - A low-income family that has been "continuously assisted" under the 1937 Housing Act.
 A family is considered to be continuously assisted if the family is already receiving assistance under any 1937 Housing Act program at the time the family is admitted to the HCV program.
 See full definition below for continually assisted. - A low-income family that qualifies for voucher assistance as a non-purchasing household living in HOPE 1 (public housing homeownership), HOPE 2 (multi-family housing homeownership) developments, or other HUD-assisted multi-family homeownership programs covered by 24 CFR 248.173; or - A low-income or moderate-income family that is displaced as a result of the prepayment of a mortgage or voluntary termination of a mortgage insurance contract on eligible low-income housing as defined in 24 CFR 248.101.